klezVirus/Posts/reviews/vulnhub/flick2/readme.md

 });
 return $app;
 ```
-Well, wonderful, now we know where is the authentication logic and where to find the routes and the controllers.
+Well, wonderful, now we know where is the authentication logic, and where to find the routes and the controllers.
 Let's start analysing the routes file `/app/Http/routes.php` to see if we can find something interesting:

 ```php
 <?php